circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ### Specifying a Job's Parallelism Level

 Test suites are conventionally defined at the [job]({{ site.baseurl }}/2.0/jobs-steps/#sample-configuration-with-parallel-jobs) level.
-To run a job's steps in parallel, set the `parallelism` key in your `.circleci/config.yml` to a value greater than 1.
+The `parallelism` key specifies how many independent executors will be set up to run the steps of a job.
-This value specifies how many independent executors will be set up to run the steps of a job.
+To run a job's steps in parallel, set the `parallelism` key to a value greater than 1.

 For more information,
 see the [configuration reference]({{ site.baseurl }}/2.0/configuration-reference/#parallelism).